NusraThawfeek/NusraThawfeek/README.md

-# Welcome to my github profile
+# Welcome to my github profile💐.
-# 👋 Hi, I’m NusraThawfeek 👩‍💻👩‍🎓/
+### 👋 Hi, I’m NusraThawfeek 👩‍💻👩‍🎓/
 - 🌱 Currently reading BSC (HONS) in Information Technology,University of Moratuwa.
 - 🔎 Looking for internship in SE.
 - 👀 Interested in coding,traveling and drawing